MWilliamson96/RedditArtClassifier/README.md

 ![class distribution within the dataset](reports/figures/charts/pie_distribution_final_black.png)

+If you would like to reproduce the exact dataset that I used, there is a json file in the [data](https://github.com/MWilliamson96/FlatironCapstone/tree/master/data) folder of this repository that contains the meta-data for all of the images I used.
+There is code that has been commented out in the [final_report](notebooks/report/Final_Report.ipynb) that can be uncommented and run that will read the json into the notebook.
+After running the specified lines of code, running the following code cells will download the images to your local drive.

 ## Modeling

 I chose to model my dataset using a Convolusional Neural Network since CNNs typically produce good results when using a dataset comprised of images.